 One of the biggest challenges that I now face is watching Mum moving on.
 She’s not dating per se, but she is talking to and meeting other men.
 It does worry me – there are some decent people out there, but there are some real weirdos, too.

 I try so hard to be happy for Mum, and somewhere deep inside I know that I have to be, and I am, but there is also this feeling that she is trying to replace my Dad.
 Of course she’s not, and I know she’s not (she’s even said herself that she can’t), but the thought of a potential stepfather at 31 is nothing if short of daunting.
 He would need to know the boundaries.
 He may be my mother’s partner, but he will never be “Dad” to me.

 As Spring rolls in, the garden is the next thing on my mind.
 I looked out at the weeds yesterday and all of the hours of work that I need to do to pick up again.
 Without warning, another pang of sadness creeps in.
 Two years ago, he was sat in my garden for a barbeque.
 He was in pain, but we just thought it was a trapped nerve in his neck.
 Terminal cancer, who would have thunk it?

 Dad loved his garden, and I guess because of his love for his garden, I love mine.
-The patio table has been upended and the pieces of the barbeque have been strewn down the garden by high winds, but order can be restored again.
+The patio table has been upended and pieces of our barbeque have been strewn across the garden by high winds, but I know that order can be restored again.
 Tomorrow, I’ll be receiving my new pair of purple gardening gloves, ready to pull up all of the weeds.
-He won’t be there in person, but I know Dad is always here in spirit, way up high above the clouds, watching me, guiding me and smiling.
+He won’t be there in person, but I know that Dad is always here in spirit.
+He’ll be way up high above the clouds, watching me, guiding me and smiling.